 TypeOf(CurrentDate) = Type("Date");

-Note that string presentations of types (Type values converted to strings) are intended for displaying to end users.
+Note that string presentations of types (Type values converted to strings) are intended for display to end-users.
 For example, string presentations are displayed when a user selects a type in an input field.
 String presentations depend on the application interface language.
 Therefore, they cannot be used for analyzing types.

 For example, the following script fragment checks whether a value type is one of the catalogs.